David Goodis: Return to Philadelphia

 In 1950, Goodis returned to Philadelphia, where he lived with his parents and his schizophrenic brother Herbert.
 At night, he prowled the underside of Philadelphia, hanging out in nightclubs and seedy bars, a milieu he depicted in his fiction.
 Cassidy's Girl (1951) sold over a million copies, and he continued to write for paperback publishers, notably Gold Medal.
 There was a renewed interest in his works when François Truffaut filmed his 1956 novel Down There as the acclaimed Shoot the Piano Player (1960).

-Goodis died at 11:30 pm on January 7, 1967, at Albert Einstein Medical Center, Northern Division, not far from his home.
+Goodis died at 11:30 pm on January 7, 1967, at Albert Einstein Medical Center, Northern Division, in Philadelphia, not far from his home.
 He was 49.
 His death certificate lists "cerebral vascular accident," meaning a stroke, as the cause of death.
 Days earlier, Goodis had been beaten while resisting a robbery.
 Some have attributed his death to his injuries.
 (It is also said that he died while shoveling snow.)
 He was buried in Roosevelt Memorial Park in Pennsylvania.

 The Fugitive and the lawsuit

 In 1963, ABC television began airing The Fugitive, the fictional story of Richard Kimble, a doctor wrongfully convicted of murdering his wife.
 In the plot, Kimble subsequently escapes and begins a long search for the "one-armed man", the person he believes to be the real killer.

 Goodis stated that The Fugitive was based on his novel Dark Passage.
 In 1965, he sued United Artists-TV and ABC for $500,000, alleging copyright infringement.
 His cousin's law firm, Goodis, Greenfield, Narin and Mann, represented him, and several groups supported him, including the Authors League of America, the Dramatists Guild, and the American Book Publishers Association.
 Coudert Brothers represented United Artists and ABC.

 During a deposition on December 9, 1966, Goodis stated that The Saturday Evening Post had serialized Dark Passage, a fact that would become critical to the case.

 One month later, Goodis was dead.
 After his death the lawsuit continued to wind its way through the courts.

 The dispute did not so much concern whether the theme of Dark Passage had been used, but whether the book was in the public domain.
-In a victory for UA and ABC, the District Court held that Goodis had, in effect, "donated his work to the public domain" when he published it in The Saturday Evening Post without using a copyright notice that listed his name.
+In a victory for United Artists and ABC, the District Court held that Goodis had, in effect, "donated his work to the public domain" when he published it in The Saturday Evening Post without using a copyright notice that listed his name.